 Terranea Resort in Rancho Palos Verdes makes the perfect starting point for your South Bay escape.
 On first impressions alone, Terranea’s 270º view of the Pacific just beyond the lobby makes the perfect prelude to your seaside journey.

-If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer family fun activities and delicious dining options.
-Brunch takes center stage on the holiday, with special menus at the on-property venues including mar’sel, Nelson’s, bashi, catalina kitchen, and Lobby Bar & Terrace.
+If you’ve timed your visit for Easter weekend—and we recommend you do—the resort will offer family fun activities, delicious dining options, and guest appearances by the Easter Bunny!
+Brunch takes center stage on the holiday, with special menus at the on-property venues including mar’sel, Nelson’s, bashi, and Lobby Bar & Terrace.
+Enjoy a very special Easter Brunch Buffet at catalina kitchen, featuring a raw bar, made-to-order omelet bar, carving station, signature flatbreads, and more.
+Terranea is also celebrating the return of our Ballroom Brunch, with a dazzling display of epicurian delights for every palate held within the expansive Palos Verdes Ballroom.
 Dining reservations can be made by calling Terranea Resort at 310.265.2861.

 Leave the cooking to some bunny else with the resort’s Easter To-Go.
 Featuring savory dinner options including house-cured maple ham, herb-roasted leg of lamb, savory sides, starters, delicious desserts, and more!
 Vegetarian menu also available.

 Plenty of fun for the whole family will be along the scenic Meadows lawn, including egg hunts, petting zoo, and pony rides - available to book here.